-Schiff reagent is the product formed in some dye formulation reactions such as the reaction between sodium bisulfite and fuchsine.
+Schiff reagent is the product formed in some dye formulation reactions, such as the reaction between sodium bisulfite and fuchsine.
 It is used to check for the presence of aldehyde in an analyte.
-It can be used to differentiate between aldehyde and ketones.
+It can be used to differentiate between aldehydes and ketones.
 Fuschsine or rosaniline hydrochloride is a magenta-colored dye with a chemical formula C20H20N3·HCl, which is decolorized by sodium bisulfate [1,2].

 Composition of Schiff Reagent

 Schiff reagent has a chemical formula given by C19H21N3S2O7·4H2O and is composed of:

 - Dissolve 5 g of basic fuchsine in 900 ml of boiling distilled water

 - Cool to approximately 50 °C and slowly add 100 ml of 1M HCl

 - Cool to approximately 25 °C and dissolve 10 g of Na2S2O5